 Oaxaca and his Artisan Muds

-Do you locate the famous Oaxacan black mud?
+Do you know about the famous Oaxacan black mud?
 Well this is one of the main towns in making crafts of such famous material.
-When you reach it, you will find a large number of little shops with impressive pots, vases, vases, platters and many more black clay products.
+When you reach it, you will find a large number of little shops with impressive pots, vases, platters and many more black clay products.
 In some stores they will even let you pass the workshop and there is also a Craft Plaza.
 You will not be able to leave San Bartolo without buying at least one piece.

-BARRO VERDE DE SANTA MARIA ATZOMPA
+GRENN CLAY OF SANTA MARIA ATZOMPA

-The mud or green clay do not exist as such, what is called “green clay”, is to pottery or pottery, to which by applying a greta or glaze, results in the green tone characteristic of Santa María Atzompa, Oaxaca The potter invests without existential wear in characteristic figures of each region and represents his people in a framework of collective experiences that are at the same time his own, he knows that in his community all perform the same activity and this is, rather than repetition, the made to highlight common accents.
+The mud or green clay do not exist as such, what is called “green clay”, is to pottery, to which by applying a greta or glaze, results in the green tone characteristic of Santa María Atzompa, Oaxaca The potter invests without existential wear in characteristic figures of each region and represents his people in a framework of collective experiences that are at the same time his own, he knows that in his community all perform the same activity and this is, rather than repetition, the made to highlight common accents.

 The villages in the state of Oaxaca are representative of the Zapotec population and the crafts they make.
 Like the town of San Marcos Tlapazola, which is famous for the red clay pottery it produces.